Virtual-Coffee/VC-Community-Docs/coffees/README.md

 1. If you are available and willing to lead a room on either of those days add a  `:speech_bubble:` 💬

-1. If you are available and willing to lead a room on either of those days add a  `:memo:` 📝
+1. If you are available and willing to take notes on either of those days add a  `:memo:` 📝

 1. If you know for sure that you cannot make a session add a `:x:` ❌